Visual

 Pass aspectSpecs to override which aspects are drawn and their orbs.
 The renderer recomputes planet-to-planet aspects from the chart positions:

-const svg = generateAstroWheelSvg(chart, { aspects: { aspectSpecs: [ { name: "conjunction", angle: 0, orb: 6 }, { name: "opposition", angle: 180, orb: 7 }, ], },});Composable overlays
+const svg = generateAstroWheelSvg(chart, { aspects: { aspectSpecs: [ { name: "conjunction", angle: 0, orb: 6 }, { name: "opposition", angle: 180, orb: 7 }, ], },});Transit, synastry, and progressed calculations belong in kaabalah/astrology.
+Render app-specific comparison layers outside the built-in astrology wheel SVG.

 Glyphs